psychemedia/stuff-and-nonsense/03_Storytelling/michael_morey_and_james_dove.md

 The corpse, where none beside them knew.
 His ghost, howe'er.
 I've heard some say,
 Oit scared them when they pass'd that way.
-His nones which long were hid from sight,
+His bones which long were hid from sight,
 Have lately been exposed to light,
 From their long resting place exhumed,
 And rudely elsewhere are entombed.